The Ultimate Guide to Credit Card Surcharging for 2024

 5).
 What is the difference between a surcharge and a convenience fee?

-A surcharge is an additional fee specifically for using a credit card, while a convenience fee is charged for the convenience of using a particular payment method or service.
+A surcharge is an additional fee imposed on customers who use credit cards for payment, intended to cover transaction costs.
+In contrast, a convenience fee is charged for the convenience of using alternative payment methods like online or phone payments, distinct from typical transaction fees.

 6).
 What is the average credit card processing fee for small businesses?